FantasyNitroGEN/visallo/docs/front-end.md

 ## Extensibility

-For more extensibility options, see README in the `js/configuration/plugins` directories.
+For more extensibility options, see README in the sub-directories of `web/war/src/main/webapp/js/configuration/plugins`.

 ### Localization